 Who are we

 We are Entourage Business Development Ltd (Entourage BD).
-We are an outsourced sales and marketing department for creative agencies.
-On behalf of our clients (the agencies), we source data about and contact businesses that might be interested in our clients’ offerings.
+We are an outsourced sales and marketing department for creative agencies and B2B businesses including technology providers.
+On behalf of our clients (the agencies or B2B businesses), we source data about and contact businesses that might be interested in our clients’ offerings.

 Our contact details are: